 While there has been significant progress in reducing child labour in recent years, the challenge remains substantial.
 Poverty, limited access to quality education, and a lack of awareness are some of the factors contributing to this persistent issue and is the reality of child labour in India.

-Children engaged in child labor are robbed off of a happy childhood as well as the fun, learning experiences in their formative years.
-A majority of child laborers leave behind the path of education and compromise on becoming a literate individual.
+Children engaged in child labour are robbed of a happy childhood as well as the fun, learning experiences in their formative years.
+A majority of child labourers leave behind the path of education and compromise on becoming literate individuals.
 Leaving school behind, they become fully absorbed in the practice, so much so that they are unable to develop new skills and qualifications that are required to get into gainful employment roles.
 This way, India is losing out on an educated and skilled workforce that is required to propel our country’s economic growth and progress to greater heights.
-Not only do these children miss out on a childhood and an education but also suffer from numerous health issues by engaging in hazardous occupations.
-This socially unacceptable practice also dents our country’s socio-economic standing.
+Not only do these children miss out on childhood and education but also suffer from numerous health issues by engaging in hazardous occupations.
+This socially unacceptable practice of child labour in India also dents our country’s socio-economic standing.

-Our society has, somehow, accepted and tolerated child labor as a social norm.
+Our society has, somehow, accepted and tolerated child labour as a social norm.
 It is only when we as a society adopt a zero-tolerance attitude towards this exploitative and abusive practice can we put an end to it.
-Rescuing these children is not the only solution.
-It requires a multi-pronged approach, one employed by NGOs like CRY.
+Rescuing these children is not the only solution - it requires a multi-pronged approach, one incorporated by CRY NGO.